-Whether it’s fate or just good timing, some things just seem meant to be.
+Some things just seem meant to be.

 You see, for the last two months of our South American trip, both of our kids devoured the entire series of Harry Potter books.
 Once done, we all started re-watching the movies together as a family since Charles and I are huge Harry Potter fans as well.

-At this point we had heard nothing but good things about the Harry Potter world, but honestly, the Universal Orlando Parks blew our expectations out of the water.
+We had heard nothing but good things about the Harry Potter world, but honestly, the Universal Orlando Parks blew our expectations out of the water.
 Every detail was perfect and lovingly crafted.
 We truly felt like a family of muggles magically dropped into Harry Potter’s world.

 Aside from having a fantastic time, the four of us learned a lot during our visit, so I wanted to share our tips for visiting the Wizarding World of Harry Potter to make your visit easier, faster, and save you money.